 Our Health Library information does not replace the advice of a doctor.
 Please be advised that this information is made available to assist our patients to learn more about their health.
 Our providers may not see and/or treat all topics found herein.
-Psoriasis is a long-term (chronic) skin problem that causes skin cells to grow too quickly.
-This growth causes thick, white, silvery, or red patches of skin (called plaques).
+Psoriasis is a long-term (chronic) skin problem.
+It causes skin cells to grow too quickly and form thick, raised red patches of skin with silvery-white scales (called plaques).
 Normally, skin cells grow gradually and flake off about every 4 weeks.
 New skin cells grow to replace the outer layers of the skin as they shed.
 But in psoriasis, new skin cells move quickly to the surface of the skin in days rather than weeks.
 They build up and form thick plaques.
 The plaques range in size from small to large.
 They most often appear on the knees, elbows, scalp, hands, feet, or lower back.
 Psoriasis is most common in adults.
 But children and teens can get it too.
 If you have psoriasis, your skin is very sensitive.
 Here are some tips you can try to help protect your skin and keep it moist.
-For example, use a mild soap (such as Basis, Dove, or Neutrogena) instead of deodorant soaps or other harsh soaps.
-Avoid lotions that contain alcohol.
-They can dry the skin and make psoriasis worse.
-Don't scratch and pick your skin or cuts and scrapes.
-An injury to the skin can cause psoriasis patches to form anywhere on the body, including the site of the injury.
-This includes injuries to your nails or nearby skin while trimming your nails.
-Tight shoes, clothing, watchbands, and hats can also irritate the skin.
-Short periods of sun exposure reduce psoriasis in most people.
-But too much sun exposure can damage the skin and cause skin cancer.
-Also, sunburns can trigger flares of psoriasis.
-Some doctors believe that petroleum jelly (such as Vaseline) works well.
-Solid vegetable oil (such as Crisco) works and is low in cost.
-Other good moisturizers are Cetaphil, Eucerin, and Lubriderm.
-This replaces skin moisture that may be lost due to cold, dry climates or to medicines that dry the skin.
-You will benefit most by applying an ointment, cream, or lotion within 3 minutes after your bath to seal in moisture.
-Otherwise, when the water evaporates, it will make your skin even drier.
-Adding bath oils to your bath water can also help, but this can make the tub slippery.
-If you add oils to your bath water, be very careful.
-Follow the directions for cleaning the machine.
-This therapy involves applying creams or lotions, then wrapping the area with fabric or plastic to keep the skin moist.
 Here are some tips you can try to help protect your scalp.
-Work shampoo into a lather and let it stay on for at least 5 to 10 minutes before rinsing it out.
 Here are some tips you can try to protect your nails.
-Avoid excessive cleaning under the nail, because it may promote psoriasis scale buildup.
-Current as of: November 16, 2023 Author: Ignite Healthwise, LLC Staff Current as of: November 16, 2023 Author: Ignite Healthwise, LLC Staff Clinical Review Board This information does not replace the advice of a doctor.
+Current as of: October 3, 2025 Author: Ignite Healthwise, LLC Staff Current as of: October 3, 2025 Author: Ignite Healthwise, LLC Staff Clinical Review Board This information does not replace the advice of a doctor.
 Ignite Healthwise, LLC disclaims any warranty or liability for your use of this information.
 Your use of this information means that you agree to the Terms of Use and Privacy Policy.
 Learn how we develop our content.
-To learn more about Ignite Healthwise, LLC, visit webmdignite.com. © 2024 Ignite Healthwise, LLC.Psoriasis: Skin, Scalp, and Nail Care
+To learn more about Ignite Healthwise, LLC, visit webmdignite.com. © 2024-2025 Ignite Healthwise, LLC.Psoriasis: Skin, Scalp, and Nail Care

 How can you protect your skin, scalp, and nails?